SLdragon/wiki-teamsfx/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ## How to Upgrade

 Teams Toolkit can automatically upgrade your project with your consent.
 To trigger upgrade, you can:
+1. Open your project using VS Code or VS, click upgrade in VS Code's upgrade notification or VS's upgrade info bar.
-1. Trigger any Teams Toolkit command, Teams Toolkit will pop up dialog to confirm upgrade.
+2. Trigger any Teams Toolkit command in VS Code, VS or Teams Toolkit CLI, Teams Toolkit will ask you to confirm upgrade.
     > You need to trigger the expected command again after upgrade.
-2. Open VS Code command palette (Shift + Command + P (Mac) / Ctrl + Shift + P (Windows/Linux)) and run `Teams: Upgrade project` command.
+3. Open VS Code command palette (Shift + Command + P (Mac) / Ctrl + Shift + P (Windows/Linux)) and run `Teams: Upgrade project` command.
-3. Click Teams Toolkit sidebar in VS Code, and click `Upgrade project` button.
+4. Click Teams Toolkit sidebar in VS Code, and click `Upgrade project` button.

 > We recommend using git to track changes during upgrade.